DevExpress/devextreme-schematics/src/add-view/README.md

 # add-view

-A schematic that adds a view to an Angular application.
+Add a view to a DevExtreme app template.

 ## Properties